 Exactly.
 And she passed the Secret Test of Character because she didn't blindly do what she was told, a theme raised when the doctor was speaking to Vidal.

 Alright, I know this has been discussed before, but it's a major wallbanger, so it should go here, too.
 The problem is, why the bloody hell did Ofelia eat the damn fairy food!?
 Ofelia is a smart girl, and reads fairy stories; shouldn't she have learned something?
 And if you learn anything from fairy stories, it's that You Do Not Eat The Fairy Food.
-It's one of those things that I learned so early I don't remember when - Do Not Go Places With Strangers.
-Do Not Leave Things For Other People To Trip Over.
-Do Not Eat The Fairy Food.
-They are Not Like Us, what is Theirs is Not Ours, you Do Not Mess With The Fey.
+It's one of those things that I learned so early I don't remember when — Do Not Go Places with Strangers.
+Do Not Leave Things for Other People to Trip Over.
+Do Not Eat the Fairy Food.
+They Are Not Like Us, What is Theirs is Not Ours, You Do Not Mess with the Fey.
 It's not that they're evil, but they're not human.
 So how come we expect them to be like us?
 Anyway.
 Sure, she was hungry, sure she's curious, sure it's a demonstration of how not all orders are obeyed, whatever.
 A fairy himself told her not to, even!
-But noooooooooooooooooo, she just had to eat them.
+But noooooo, she just had to eat them.
 And so it all goes down the drain.
 Gee, thanks!

 Magically tempting food maybe?
 Or the fact it's a huge feast and she IS hungry.
 Not just 'oh growly tummy' hungry but "when the hell was the last time I had an actual meal can I even remember what that tastes like?" hungry.

 The food is enchanted — I'm always surprised by how many people don't get that.
 Look at the way she suddenly turns toward the grapes and the camera does a little sweeping pan to follow her gaze, with the Universal Standard Harp of Magical Mischief playing in the soundtrack.
 Genre Blind, yourself.